-There has been 7mm of rain at Aintree overnight, and with a mixture of sunshine and showers forecast the ground could go either way.
+There has been 7mm of rain at Aintree overnight.
+With a mixture of sunshine and showers forecast the ground could go either way.

 If we get more rain, Goonyella must come into the equation along with another soft ground specialist, Ucello Conti.

-However, we are going to have a mix of good and soft ground horses to try to cover all bases and the horses we predict will fill the first five places are:
+However, we are going to have a mix of good and soft ground horses to try to cover all bases.
+The horses we predict will fill the first five places are: